Admissions and Paying your Deposit

 When will my aid disburse?

 Each term, financial aid disbursements are scheduled for the term’s start as long as the student meets the criteria of accepting the aid, is enrolled full-time, and has completed the requirements.
-Students can ensure that all requirements have been completed by viewing their to-do list in SIS Self-Service under the financial aid tab.
+You can ensure that all requirements have been completed by viewing your to-do list in SIS Self-Service under the financial aid tab.

 Can I take my loans now and cancel them later?